netguru/ngrvalidator/README.md

 ```

 ##Demo
-Contains 4 examples:
+Contains 5 examples:

 * UI examples on 3 levels: simple, medium and complex.
 Every level has been eplained more on less in this readme.
 * coded
+* usage in Swift

 UI example will be automatically fired when you hit `⌘+R`.
 To enable coded example please change `logStory` flag from `NO` to `YES` in `AppDelegate`.
 To improve `story` readability and understandability, set brakepoint at the beginning of `story` method and follow debugger line by line.